Amethyst View

 Cut for light performance.
 Lapidaries sacrifice significant weight to achieve perfect angles.
 Styles like "Concave Faceting" or "Munsteiner Cuts" are highly prized in 2026 because they intensify the saturation of lighter stones (like Rose de France) through internal reflection.

-Investment Note: A precision-cut stone can command 3x-5x the price per carat of a native-cut stone of the same rough material.
+Collector's Note: A precision-cut stone is highly prized by collectors compared to a native-cut stone of the same rough material.

 4. Treatments & Disclosure